joo053/Neck-Ultrasound-Dataset/README.md

 ## Usage
 AI using datasets can be trained using object detection models such as YOLO.

-We identified training performance using the YOLOv5s pre-learning model (Jocher, G. (2020).
-YOLOv5 by Ultralytics (Version 7.0) [Computer software]. https://doi.org/10.5281/zenodo.3908559).
+We identified training performance using the YOLOv5s pre-learning model ([YOLOv5 by Ultralytics (Version 7.0)](https://doi.org/10.5281/zenodo.3908559)).

 1. Open the [nnus_train_and_valid.ipynb](https://github.com/joo053/Neck-Ultrasound-Dataset/blob/main/nnus_train_and_valid.ipynb) file on Github and click the "Open in Colab" button.
 2. Execute the code line by line from the top.
 (Press the left play button on each code, or click on the code and press Shift+Enter.)